 In this unit, you will develop an understanding of the benefits and implications of installing and maintaining hardware in technology systems.
 You will install and maintain hardware in a technology system.
 This will involve finding and repairing faults with the internal hardware components of a computer, such as the processor or internal bus, and upgrading other internal components, such as adding a network card or additional memory.

-Four GCSEs at grade 3 or above including English and Maths or Level 1 Diploma plus English and Maths.
+Four GCSE’s at grade 3 or above including English and maths.

 Following successful completion of this course (Merit profile at level 2), you can progress on to Level 3 BTEC Extended Diploma in IT and Computing.